COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 ## Reliability

 The Dispute Resolution Engine must maintain high uptime due to the nature of the services we provide.
-Clients should have access to the system at all times.
+Clients should have continuous access to the system to ensure they can respond promptly to time-sensitive communications.
 A reliable system with high uptime not only benefits our clients but also increases our throughput.

 ## Security